Leroy Brown (wrestler): Death

 Daniels died on September 6, 1988, as the result of a stroke and subsequent heart attack caused by severe cirrhosis at a hospital in Savannah, Georgia at the age of 37.

 Other Leroy Browns

-Daniels was not the only wrestler to use the ring name "Leroy Brown", Polynesian wrestler Leroy Tuifao also used the name "Leroy Brown" as he wrestled primarily in Hawaii.
+Daniels was not the only wrestler to use "Leroy Brown" as their ring name.
+Polynesian wrestler Leroy Tuifao also used the name "Leroy Brown" as he wrestled primarily in Hawaii.
 British wrestler Oliver Biney, better known as Rampage Brown, also used the name "Leroy Brown" for a period of time.
 The Junkyard Dog originally wrestled under the name "Leroy Rochester", which has led some sources to mistakenly list Roland Daniels' birth name as "Leroy Rochester".
-In addition, Allen Coage wrestled under the name "Bad News Brown".